How donations work

 What we Offer:

-CfC an established Reuse / Recycling charity.
-Provides full assurances to donors for "data & liability" and where indicated "end of Life disposal".
-(Includes certification / audit documentation)
+CfC Provides full assurances for Corporate donors of "Data & Liability" and where indicated "End of Life disposal".
+(Including certification / audit documentation)

-- Established track record over 250,000+ donated systems distributed.
-(2.5 Million Kilos Recycled or Reused)
+- Established track record 250,000+ donated systems distributed.
+(2.5 million Kilos Recycled or Reused)

 What to Donate